Blue box: Automated dialing

 Local calling had been increasingly automated through the first half of the 20th century, but long-distance calling still required operator intervention.
 Automation was deemed essential by AT&T. By the 1940s they had developed a system that used audible tones played over the long-distance lines to control network connections.
 Tone pairs, referred to as multi-frequency (MF) signals, were assigned to the digits used for telephone numbers.
 A different, single tone, referred to as single frequency (SF), was used as a line status signal.

 This new system allowed the telephone network to be increasingly automated by deploying the dialers and tone generators on an as-required basis, starting with the busier exchanges.
 Bell Labs was happy to advertise their success in creating this system, and repeatedly revealed details of its inner workings.
 In the February 1950 issue of Popular Electronics, they published an advertisement, Playing a Tune for a Telephone Number, which showed the musical notes for the digits on a staff and described the telephone operator's pushbuttons as a "musical keyboard".
 Two keys on a piano would need to be pushed simultaneously to play the tones for each digit.
-The illustration did not include the tone pairs for the special control signals KP and ST, although in the picture the operator's finger is on the KP key and the ST key is visible.
+The illustration did not include the tone pairs for the special control signals KP and ST, although in the picture the operator's finger on the KP key and the ST key is visible.
 In the 1950s, AT&T released a public relations film, "Speeding Speech", which described the operation of the system.
 In the film, the tone sequence for sending a complete telephone number is heard through a loudspeaker as a technician presses the keys for dialing.

 In November 1954, the Bell System Technical Journal published an article entitled "In-Band Single-Frequency Signaling", which described the signaling scheme used for starting and ending telephone calls for the purpose of routing over trunk lines.
 In November 1960, an article in the Bell System Technical Journal provided an overview of the technical details of signaling systems, and disclosed the frequencies of the signals.